Renault RE30: 1981

 The RE30 was an entirely different design from its predecessor, the RE20.
 It incorporated carbon fibre – a material which was becoming increasingly commonplace in F1 at the time – into parts of its construction, and featured distinctive aerodynamic kick-ups ahead of the rear wheels.
 The initial version featured a full span front wing.
 The turbocharged engine was developed further, producing around 540 bhp, with twin KKK turbochargers.
 The car had advanced ground effect technology, with concessions given to the new rules for 1981 which banned sliding skirts.
-The car was quick- probably the quickest car in the field but it came too late in the season to overcome the RE20B's unreliability in the first part of the season.
-It was the only car that could pass the very powerful but downforce-lacking Ferrari 126C in a straight line.
+The car was quick - probably the quickest car in the field - but it came too late in the season to overcome the RE20B's unreliability in the first part of the season.
+It was the only car that could pass the very powerful, but downforce-lacking, Ferrari 126C in a straight line.

 After the team used the RE20 for the first five races of the 1981 World Championship, the RE30 made its debut at the Monaco Grand Prix.
 At the team's home race in France, René Arnoux put the car on pole position, before team-mate Alain Prost took his first Grand Prix victory.
-The car then took pole in each of the next five races (Arnoux three times and Prost twice), with Prost winning again in Holland and finishing second in Germany, and Arnoux himself finishing second in Austria.
+The car then took pole in each of the next five races (Arnoux three times and Prost twice), with Prost winning again in Holland and finishing second in Germany, and Arnoux finishing second in Austria.
 Prost then took a third win in Italy, before rounding off the year with another second place at Caesars Palace.
-He thus finished fifth in the Drivers' Championship with Arnoux ninth, while the team took third in the Constructors' Championship.
+Prost thus finished fifth in the Drivers' Championship with Arnoux ninth, while the team took third in the Constructors' Championship.